jul/ADictAdd_iction/ROADMAP.rst

     matrix,
     vector basic operation (get, at, prune, find)

+v 0.4.0
+    inlining example with methods so that it is more obvious what method does

 v 0.5.0
     unittest with a better code coverage
     adding QA information (such as where is the ticketing)